viktorFIIT/relationships-between-organizational-patterns/neural-network/README.md

 # Why we should use artificial neural networks to search for hidden relationships between organizational patterns?

-Simply because they are one of the most effective techniques how we can encode information about the real world in its artificial representation.
+Simply because they are one of the most efficient techniques how we can encode information about the real world in its artificial representation.
 We encode this information in a hidden layers of the artificial neural network.
 This is one of the accepted techniques which allows us to learn artificial representations.
 Learned representations are widely considered to be much more effective than a hand-crafted representations (e.g. with Prolog or through